charlywhitlow/clue-data/README.md

 ## Sample data

-A sample datafile is included, consisting of 9 complete cycles and 1 incomplete cycle: `data/SampleData.cluedata`
+A [sample data file](data/SampleData.cluedata) is included, describing 9 complete cycles and 1 incomplete cycle.

-You can also find 1 sample output csv, and 1 sample pdf report, created by running the program on the included data file (see `output_csv` and `output_report` directories)
+You can also find 1 [sample output csv](output_csv/SampleData_processed_03-02-2022.csv), and 1 [sample pdf report](output_report/SampleData_processed_03-02-2022.pdf), created by running the program on the included sample data file.

 ## To run